Would you pay £300 million in response to a theoretical claim that

 River Ehen means a massive pipeline has to be built across the Lakes from

 Thirlmere to supply all of West Cumbria's water.
-United Utilities want
+United Utilities are

-to build the UK's biggest integrated water supply pipeline through the
+now (2017) building the UK's biggest integrated water supply pipeline

 The £300 million project, which may also alter the shorelines of